-Tree size is an obvious one, so I won’t go into too much detail, but the bigger the tree the more you will pay.
-Now there is a difference between how tall a tree is and how “big” it is.
-When I say big, you need to factor in number of branches and spread of the tree.
+The height of the tree is an obvious one, so I won’t go into too much detail, but the bigger the tree the more you will pay.
+Canopy density and the number of branches and the trunk diameter also play a factor.

 Number of branches

 Some trees have a single straight trunk with lots of small branches which are really easy to work on.
 Others will have like an oak tree will have large branches it extends out a long way.
 These are a lot more time-consuming to work on and will cost you a lot more money to remove.